bbookarisara/chatbot/README.md

     -   Add your **custom dataset** and **adjust parameters** in the training section.
     -  Monitor the loss function graph to see how the loss decreases with each epoch.
+    -  Use `Fp16` instead of `bf16` if the training machine is not A100.
 <img width="1266" alt="model_config" src="https://github.com/user-attachments/assets/d419ac32-3a8c-4784-bf3d-3d3d92ff4f9f">
 <img width="1242" alt="traininig_config" src="https://github.com/user-attachments/assets/fad98ce8-d108-456b-9efa-0783e85e3a8d">
 <img width="1213" alt="lora_config" src="https://github.com/user-attachments/assets/6c3df038-a918-4f19-a998-92784e67594a">